How drones are changing the global economy

 According to research, the price of routine immunization is expected to rise by 80 percent between 2019 and 2022.

-There are many challenges which are prominent in this sector like drones have a limited range of about 20 to 60 miles at present.
+There are many challenges which are prominent in this sector like drones have a limited range of about 60 miles at present.
 In the future, technical advancement will make them more comprehensive.

 Infrastructure and construction